yairm210/Unciv/core/Module.md

 SomeKotlinInstance@M3mAdDr
 ```

-Example response packet to send script interpreter this instance:
+Example response packet to send this instance to the script interpreter:

 ```JSON
 {